bio.rodeo

 University of North Carolina at Chapel Hill / University of Texas at Austin / University of Pennsylvania

-A cell world model pretrained on a 2.4M-cell mouse embryonic atlas that predicts one-step transcriptional state transitions and transfers to perturbation prediction.
+Cell world model pretrained on a 2.4M-cell mouse embryonic atlas, predicting one-step transcriptional state transitions and perturbation response.

 Released: May 2026